Emmotes/ic_spoilers/docs/stoki.md

     "id": 2870,
     "flavour_text": "",
     "description": {
-        "desc": "Enemies that have been attacked by Stoki at any point in the current area drop $amount more gold when killed for each Focus Point she has, stacking multiplicatively."
+        "desc": "Enemies that have been attacked by Stoki at any point in the current area drop $amount% more gold when killed for each Focus Point she has, stacking multiplicatively."
     },
     "effect_keys": [
         {